ZTertychny/TicTacToewithAI-hyperskill.org-/README.md

 # TicTacToewithAI-hyperskill.org-
-Project from https://hyperskill.org/projects/82 by JetBrains Academy There are several levels of the game: user vs user and different types of "battles" with the AI: easy, medium, hard.
+Project from https://hyperskill.org/projects/82 by JetBrains Academy Main file - tictactoe.py. tictactoeclass is just the class for the game in general.
+There are several levels of the game: user vs user and different types of "battles" with the AI: easy, medium, hard.
 To start the game you shoud enter following commands: